Getting from New Delhi Airport

 There is a purple metro line to Terminal 1, but it only connects the southern and eastern areas of Delhi.

-To reach the city centre, you need to change either to the yellow line at "Hauz Khas" station or in the other direction at "Janakupri West" station to the blue line.
+To get to the city centre, you need to change either to the yellow line at "Hauz Khas" station or in the other direction at "Janakupri West" station to the blue line.

 Official information and connection search: delhimetrorail.com.